kevinsqi/react-calendar-heatmap/demo/README.md

 ## Developing

-In the parent react-piano directory, run:
+In the parent react-calendar-heatmap directory, run:

 ```
 yarn link